RealOrangeOne/theorangeone.net/content/posts/my-stack-2017/index.md

 # Editors
 ## Code
 My primary editor is [IntelliJ](https://www.jetbrains.com/idea/).
-[PyCharm](https://www.jetbrains.com/pycharm/) would be a better fit, as I spend much of my time writing Python, but as I have a strong dislike of Jetbrains' approach of having [an editor per language](https://www.jetbrains.com/products.html), IntelliJ has the best support for all languages, in 1 editor.
+[PyCharm](https://www.jetbrains.com/pycharm/) would be a better fit, as I spend much of my time writing Python, but as I have a strong dislike of Jetbrains' approach of having [an editor per language](https://www.jetbrains.com/products.html), IntelliJ has the best support for all languages, in one editor.
 As an IDE, it has more features than I could ever need, and is more than fast enough for editing the large projects I work on.
 I have a fairly large number of plugins installed, and even more of the default ones disabled.

 ## Markdown
 [Caret](https://caret.io/) is absolutely awesome!
 The fact it's not open source does hurt a little.
 Compared to [ghostwriter](https://wereturtle.github.io/ghostwriter/), which is both free and open source, it's got some far nicer features such as a command palette and true live reload.
 Version 4 is [coming soon](https://twitter.com/careteditor/status/943816379618250752), hopefully this brings yet more features, but I fear asking for it to be open-sourced is going too far!